 Authentic Christianity makes a difference "on the ground" as it finds expression in acts of compassion, mercy and justice.
 That's why one of our mission statements is to 'Care for the Hurting' a few of the ways we outwork that goal are shown below:

 Christians Against Poverty.

-We’re so excited to announce that this month (April!)
-2019 we’ll be launching a Christians Against Poverty Debt centre in Basingstoke.
+In April of 2019 Gateway began a partnership with a Christians Against Poverty to launch a Debt Centre in Basingstoke.
 This is our first step on a mission to see hundreds of families, couples and individuals in Basingstoke released from the crushing struggle of unmanageable debt.
-This partnership with CAP will bring free, award winning, judgement-free debt counselling and hope to 10’s of families every year in our awesome town.
+This partnership with CAP will bring free, award winning, judgement-free debt counselling and hope to 10’s of families every year in Basingstoke.

 Struggling with debt?
 Visit capuk.org or call on 0800 328 0006.

 In time we hope to launch further groups helping people find work, supporting people with life skills and helping breaking free from addiction through the CAP partnership.

 If you're interested in CAP then money advice expert Martin Lewis helps give a sense of it in the video below: